kingkonggrunt/nsw_covid19_stats/README.md

 The intention is to output the data via a FastAPI

 #### Next Steps
-- Turn Scraper into a FastAP
+- Turn Scraper into a FastAPI

 *Author:* *Duc Cong Duong*